hamacom2004jp/witshape/docs/_sources/resources/index.rst.txt

-.. extknow documentation master file, created by sphinx-quickstart on Sun Dec 22 00:03:01 2024.
+.. witshape documentation master file, created by sphinx-quickstart on Sun Dec 22 00:03:01 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-extknow documentation
+witshape documentation
 =====================

 Add your content using ``reStructuredText`` syntax.
 See the